bloominstituteoftechnology/portfolio-website/README.md

 	- [https://html5up.net/dimension](https://html5up.net/dimension)

 - [ ] Unzip the code and copy the site to your git repository that you just set up
-  * Note that we won't be utilizing the pre processed CSS structure, you can just ignore any folder with LESS or SASS (SCSS) in it.
+  * Note that we won't be utilizing the pre-processed CSS structure, you can just ignore any folder with LESS or SASS (SCSS) in it.
 - [ ] Work on the MVP requirements listed below

 ### Follow these steps for completing your project after your MVP is completed:

 - [ ] Submit a Pull-Request to merge `<firstName-lastName>` Branch into master (student's Repo). **Please don't merge your own pull request**
 - [ ] Add your Project Manager as a Reviewer on the Pull-request
-- [ ] PM then will count the HW as done by merging the branch back into master.
+- [ ] PM then will count the HW as done by merging the branch back into the master.

 ## MVP Requirements